aroramansi/aroramansi/README.md

 Page Object Model using Selenium Automation

-Page Object Model (POM) is a design pattern, popularly used in test automation that creates Object Repository for web UI elements.
-The advantage of the model is that it reduces code duplication and improves test maintenance.
+POM is basically a pattern, used for automation in which we creates Object Repository for web UI elements.
+It's advantage is that it actually reduces duplication of code and also improves the test maintenance.

-In this project, for each web page in the application, a corresponding Page Class is being created.
-This Page class will identify the WebElements of that web page and also contains Page methods which perform operations on those WebElements.
+In this project, we have created a corresponding page class for each web page in the application which were included in the created scenario.
+This pageclass helps to identufy the weblelements of the web page and also contains the page mehtods which helps to perform various operations on the web elements.